 Katherine Parrilla is an aspiring historian and ethnic studies advocate.
-She is a Stockton native and a student at Humboldt State University.
+She is a Stockton native and a student at Cal Poly Humboldt.
 Katherine will be working with the Smithsonian Institute to help bring the story of the Filipino community to a national stage.
 In addition, Katherine is a climate water intern for Restore the Delta and is passionate about environmental justice and the Bay-Delta region.

 Abigail Frye is a biology major and an environmental advocate.
 She was born and raised in Tracy California and is currently studying at University of Nevada, Reno.
 While growing up in central California she would often go fishing with her family, spending a lot of time on the water both on the Delta and the Bay.
 Having spent so much time around nature in this area she was able to learn a lot more about what was happening around her and this made her want to take action.

 She now plans to spend her life researching and managing natural resources to help ensure we leave the planet in a healthier, safer, and more diverse place than when we found it.
 She is extremely passionate about the environment and believes that the most important thing that anyone can do for their community is take care of their surroundings because if the environment is healthy, so are the people who live there.

 Bhajleen Kaur Khalsa is a freshman at the University of the Pacific in Stockton California.
 She is majoring in Political Science with a Pre-law minor.
 Growing up in the Central Valley Bhajleen learned about the struggles about the water quality affecting the San Joaquin County and neighboring areas.
 As she immersed herself in the environmental justice path, she realized that there was a void of activism for minority communities in this divide.
 From this she has taken inspiration, and now is advocating for environmental policies.